HubSpot/BuckyServer/README.md

 jitsu deploy
 ```

+The jitsu application will ask you for a subdomain to run the service on, and will
+increment the version of the application whenever you deploy.

 ### EC2 / Bare Metal

 If you'd rather host Bucky on EC2 directly or on raw hardware, you just need something